lallaria/MultiworldGG/worlds/apeescape/docs/setup_en.md

 ## Generating a Game

 1. Create your options file (YAML).
-After installing the `apeescape.apworld` file, you can generate a template within the Archipelago Launcher by clicking `Generate Template Settings`.
+After installing the `apeescape.apworld` file, you can generate a template within the MultiworldGG Launcher by clicking `Generate Template Settings`.
-2. Follow the general Archipelago instructions for [generating a game](https://multiworld.gg/tutorial/Archipelago/setup/en#generating-a-game).
+2. Follow the general MultiworldGG instructions for [generating a game](https://multiworld.gg/tutorial/Archipelago/setup/en#generating-a-game).
 3. Open `MultiworldGGLauncher.exe`
 4. Select "BizHawk Client" in the right-side column.
 On your first time opening BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.